Theodor W. Adorno

 Sociology of Art

 The Frankfurt School's approach to the sociology of art differed from that of more traditional Marxist thought in that it viewed art not just as a reflection of existing social trends, but also as a means through which people could express their desire for an alternative society.
 According to the Frankfurt School, true art serves as a way for people to express their interests in their own happiness and serves as a source of utopia in a world that has lost its sense of transcendence.
-However, the Frankfurt School also recognized that art is always tied to the social conditions under which it is produced and, as such, can be critical of the existing reality.
+The Frankfurt School also recognized that art is always tied to the social conditions under which it is produced and, as such, can be critical of the existing reality.
 In their analysis of mass culture, the Frankfurt School argued that the products of the culture industry, including artificial art, are stripped of their use value and become commodities that are subject to the laws of capitalism.
 They argued that this results in the production of an emasculated art that is unable to serve as a source of protest and instead serves to confirm the existing reality.

 The Autoritarian Personality

+Adorno developed the F-scale to measure subjects' susceptibility to authoritarian, anti-democratic, and fascistoid tendencies (stemming from the fear of the unknown and the uncontrollable).
 Some critics might view the study as reductionist because it focuses on a specific set of personality traits and attributes and suggests that these traits are the primary determinants of an individual's political beliefs and behaviors.
 This could be seen as reducing the complexity of human psychology and social behavior to a single set of characteristics, rather than considering the multiple factors that may influence an individual's beliefs and actions.
 Additionally, the study was conducted using a sample of subjects that may not have been representative of the general population, which could also contribute to a perception of reductionism.
+Despite these criticisms, the work is foundational due to its focus on cultural variables, refinement of measurement techniques, and attempt to integrate the quantitative and the qualitative.

-Individual and Organisation
+Individual and Organization

 Adorno was concerned about society being completely ruled by bureaucracy, rationalization and technology: "Supremacy of a dehumanized apparatus up to the consequences of complete inhumanity", "a moment of rigidity, coldness, externality, violence", "the organizational hardening of the world" or the central "thesis of the inevitability of organization."